espnet/espnet/doc/tutorial.md

 - There are several differences between MTL and transducer training/decoding options.
 The users should refer to `espnet/espnet/nets/pytorch_backend/e2e_asr_transducer.py` for an overview.
 - Attention decoder (`rnnt-mode: 'rnnt-att'`) with transformer encoder (`etype: transformer`) is currently not supported.
 - RNN-decoder pre-initialization using a LM is supported.
 The LM state dict keys (`predictor.*`) will be matched to AM state dict keys (`dec.*`).
 Pre-initialization for transformer-decoder is not supported yet.
+- Transformer and Conformer blocks within the same architecture part (i.e: encoder) is not supported yet.
 - Customizable architecture is a in-progress work and will be eventually extended to RNN.
 Please report any encountered error or usage issue.

 ### Changing the training configuration